 Companies need to take steps to create an environment where any applications that face the web are run in an isolated setting.
 For example, there might be internet browsers and email applications that meet the web.
 These are common vulnerabilities that criminals try to exploit.
 By isolating them, it limits the amount of access someone might have if they can hack the browser or email application.
 This also limits the reach of any malware that might be uploaded.

 This should be thought of as a virtual sandbox.
 Any malware that might infect the environment will not extend outside of the sandbox.
-This means that even if a virus infects this web-facing application, it will not infect the host or the enterprise itself.
-This is an important part of damage control.
+This means that even if a virus infects this web-facing application, it will not contaminate the host or the enterprise itself.
+This is an integral part of damage control.

 Whitelist Certain Applications

-Finally, companies need to take steps to explicitly authorize specific applications and their components.
+Finally, companies need to take steps to authorize specific applications and their components explicitly.
 This should be thought of as an “opt-in” system instead of an “opt-out” one.
 What this means is that any application that hasn’t explicitly been whitelisted should be denied access to reduce the chances of malware infecting the system.
-If an application needs access to something, it should be explicitly granted it instead of being given permission by default.
+If an application needs access to something, it should be expressly granted it instead of being permitted by default.

-The whitelist can even be defined using a selection of certain files or folder attributes, including published, file size, digital signature, or something else.
+The whitelist can even be defined using a selection of specific files or folder attributes, including published, file size, digital signature, or something else.

 Rely on Experienced IT Professionals for Assistance

-In today’s world, the threat of cyberattacks is very real.
+In today’s world, the threat of cyberattacks is genuine.
 While there have been great strides made in the fields of access control and security, cyberattacks are evolving as well.
-Therefore, it is important for all companies to take steps to protect their data, control who has access, and add extra layers of security when appropriate.
+Therefore, it is essential for all companies to take steps to protect their data, control who has access, and add extra layers of security when appropriate.

 Lastly, the pace of technological advance is quickening.
 It is hard for someone who is not in this industry to keep up with the changes.
 That is why it is a good idea to rely on trained IT professionals who work in the field and can keep companies safe from harm.
 It is always better to prevent a cyberattack from taking place than to stop one that has already happened.
 Therefore, if you are looking for an IT service for your company, give us a call today.
 We would be happy to help you leverage your IT network to its full capabilities while protecting you against outside threats.